nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

 #### Confidential items

-Where items have been excluded from the returned resources due to patient consent preferences or as they are part of the exclusion dataset this **SHOULD** be indicated at the list level.
-If an item that would have been an entry in a list is excluded the warningCode field **SHOULD** be populated using the confidential items warning code.
+Where items have been excluded from the returned resources due to patient consent preferences or as they are part of the exclusion dataset this **MUST** be indicated at the list level.
+If an item that would have been an entry in a list is excluded the warningCode field **MUST** be populated using the confidential items warning code.

 #### Data in transit